26 Nov The TOP 10 Things to do in Tallinn

 Location: Lossi plats 10, 10130 Tallinn

-Travel and Photo tip: the cathedral looks magical at sunset, the moment my photos were taken.
+Travel and Photo tip: the cathedral looks magical at sunset, when I took those photos.
 And bonus point: it was not busy as you can see!!

 5. Chase for doors